 Magdalena Yesil Visiting Professorship for Armenian Faculty

-The Sanford School of Public Policy at Duke University is interested in attracting qualified faculty from Armenian universities to apply for a visiting professorship to conduct research and, as appropriate, provide lectures.
+We are interested in attracting qualified faculty from Armenian universities to apply for a visiting professorship to conduct research and provide lectures.

 Candidates must demonstrate English proficiency, as well as an interest in sustainable development and nation-building in Armenia or in conflict resolution in the surrounding region.